invertedv/testGo/docs/buildData.md

 samples in two stages:

 1. Pass 1: pull a sample of loans that selects the as-of date.
 This table fixes the as-of date but all possible values of target date are available for sampling.
-You specify the fields you might wish to stratify.
+You specify the fields on which to stratify.
 2. Pass 2: sample the Pass 1 data set to select the target date.
-Again, you specify the fields to stratify on.
+Again, you specify the fields on which to stratify.

 In either Pass 1 or Pass 2, you may elect to randomly sample rather than stratify.

 Note that using this approach, a loan may appear more than once.
-It avoids length-biased sampling, however.
+This avoids length-biased sampling, however.
 What is length-biased sampling?
 If a sample is length biased, loans that have more observations are less likely to be in the data at an early age than loans that have few observations.
 The effect is that one will underestimate the probability the loan stays on the books because there are not enough examples of these.

 A simple random sample on Pass 1 is likely to produce a data set that is skewed with respect to many fields.
-You may wish to specify strata at this stage to correct that, such as as-of date, state, etc.
+You may wish to specify strata at this stage to correct that.

 Similarly, you may wish to stratify on other fields at the target date.
 If a discrete target is especially sparse in some of its levels, you may stratify on target.
 If you do, do **not** stratify on anything else at Pass 2.
-The model can be de-biased using the biasCorrect key.
+Stratifying on the target will cause the model to be biased.
+It can be de-biased using the [biasCorrect]({{ site.baseurl }}/biasCorrect.html) key.

 There is a third stage to the data build.
-This joins the sampled loans to other (*e.g.* non-loan) data.
-The table is joined by geo (e.g. zip3, state, zip) at four time periods:
+This joins the sampled loans to other (*e.g.* non-loan table) data.
+The tables are joined by geo (e.g. zip3, state, zip) at four time periods:

 1. The origination date.
 2. The as-of date.